tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 - The HelloRetryRequest shown in (1) is an optional message sent by the server.
 - The ACK message is sent by a client in response to a NewSessionTicket message from the server (as noted in (3)) or sent by a server in response to receipt of flight (2).
 In those cases it represent a flight on its own.

-Note: The application data is not included in the timeout and retransmission calculation.

 Below are several example message exchange illustrating the flight concept.

 ~~~